bast/talk-better-resource-usage/talk.md

 - This presentation is about the `--ntasks`, `--mem-per-cpu`, and `--time`.
 - We will not talk about Slurm partitions.
-- Many documentation pages (including [our documentation](https://documentation.sigma2.no)) shows how to specify these but falls a bit short in showing how to find out good values.
+- Many documentation pages (including [our documentation](https://documentation.sigma2.no)) shows how to specify these .emph[how do we know what values to use?]
 - Documentation expects me to know whether my job uses MPI or OpenMP but how can I tell?

 ---